-Except as detailed below, all of SAM's products have a fee structure that consists of both a Management Fee component and a Performance Fee component.
-SAM collects Management Fees calculated as a percentage of AUM, and may earn Performance Fees calculated, depending on the Fund or Managed Account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.
+Except as detailed below, all of SAM's products have a fee structure that consists of both a management fee component and a performance fee component.
+SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the Fund or Managed Account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.

-The Sprott Gold Bullion Fund, Sprott Silver Bullion Fund, Sprott Physical Gold Trust, Sprott Physical Silver Trust, Sprott Physical Platinum & Palladium Trust, Sprott Short-Term Bond Fund, Sprott Global Infrastructure Fund, Sprott Gold Bullion Class, Sprott Silver Bullion Class, Sprott Short-Term Bond Class and Sprott Gold Miners Exchange Traded Fund only charge a Management Fee.
-There are no Performance Fees associated with the foregoing Funds.
+The Sprott Gold Bullion Fund, Sprott Silver Bullion Fund, the Gold Trust, the Silver Trust, Sprott Physical Platinum & Palladium Trust, Sprott Short-Term Bond Fund, Sprott Global Infrastructure Fund, Sprott Gold Bullion Class, Sprott Silver Bullion Class, Sprott Short-Term Bond Class and Sprott Gold Miners Exchange Traded Fund only charge a management fee.
+There are no performance fees associated with the foregoing Funds.